The SENCER Ideals

 - SENCER robustly connects science and civic engagement by teaching “through” complex, contested, capacious, current, and unresolved public issues “to” basic science.

-- SENCER helps reveal the limits of science by identifying the elements of public issues where science doesn’t help us decide what to do.
+- SENCER helps reveal the limits of science by identifying the elements of public issues where science does not offer a clear resolution.

 - SENCER shows the power of science by identifying the dimensions of a public issue that can be better understood with certain mathematical and scientific ways of knowing.